Conquistador: Portuguese exploration

 In 1498, Vasco da Gama reached India.
 In 1500, Pedro Álvares Cabral discovered Brazil, claiming it for Portugal.
-In 1510, Afonso de Albuquerque conquered Goa in India, Ormuz in the Persian Strait, and Malacca.
+In 1510, Afonso de Albuquerque conquered Goa in India, Hormuz in the Persian Strait, and Malacca.
 The Portuguese sailors sailed eastward to such places as Taiwan, Japan, and the island of Timor.
 Several writers have also suggested the Portuguese were the first Europeans to discover Australia and New Zealand.

 Álvaro Caminha, in Cape Verde islands, who received the land as a grant from the crown, established a colony with Jews forced to stay on São Tomé Island.
 Príncipe island was settled in 1500 under a similar arrangement.
 Attracting settlers proved difficult; however, the Jewish settlement was a success and their descendants settled many parts of Brazil.